shayghc/myreads/README.md

 ## Contributing :computer:

 Always happy to collaborate.
-If you have any questions or comments to offer regarding coding approaches for more effective/concise code please reach out via [email](mailto:sghconnolly@gmail.com)
+If you have any questions or even comments to offer regarding coding approaches for more effective/concise code please reach out via [email](mailto:sghconnolly@gmail.com).